An Assignment is a list of tasks you can give your students to complete using their virtual portfolio.

 Finally, you can also require your students to make certain types of trades in their StockTrak portfolio.
 This can be something basic, like placing 10 total trades, or more specific, like using 3 Trailing Stop orders or trading 3 stocks from the Toronto Stock Exchange.

-We recommend that every class include the first 10 items (the group called “Investing Fundamentals”) as their first assignment.
-This is a selection of articles covering basic glossary terms your students will need to know, along with three tutorial videos walking students through the different resources available, and walking through placing their first stock trade.
+We recommend that every class include the Stock Game – Beginner Lessons as the first assignment.
+This is a selection of lessons covering basic glossary terms your students will need to know, along with tutorial videos walking them through the different resources available, and how to place their first trade.

-If you are using StockTrak as part of a Personal Finance class, you will have an additional 60 articles and activities covering Personal Finance topics like budgeting, insurance, credit, and debt.
+If you’re using StockTrak as part of a Personal Finance class, there are 60 articles and activities covering Personal Finance topics like budgeting, insurance, credit, and debt.

-If your school has a site license to StockTrak, you will have both the Personal Finance and Derivatives tasks available, plus our 10-chapter Investing 101 Beginner’s Investing Course.
+There is also our 10-chapter Investing 101 Beginner’s Investing Course.
 This is a self-contained investing e-book of 100 investing topics designed for novice students taking part in department-wide or campus-wide investing challenges.
+Each chapter ends with a vocabulary quiz and chapter exam that can be assigned individually or altogether.

-Once you have selected all of the items you want to include in this assignment, click “Create” towards the top of the page.
+Once you’ve selected all the items you want to include in this assignment, click Create Assignment towards the top of the page.
+You can edit your lesson at any time from the Edit Assignment page.

-The report card will list all of the students in your class, along with their current progress towards each assignment.
-You can click the “Details” button to see their progress for each individual assignment button.
+The report card will list all the students in your class, along with their current progress in each assignment.
+Click View assignment Details to see more information about how long they’ve taken to complete the lesson, their quiz attempts and grades.